-- Complete two online trainings
+- Complete three online trainings

 - Participate in a face-to-face interview with the 4-H Program Coordinator

-- Attend New Leader Training, held every other month.
+- Attend New Leader Training, held every month.
 Contact the WSU Extension 4-H office for the next training date.

 Here’s a video to help log those valuable Volunteer Hours!
-Volunteer Hour Logging Help

 Want to be a Key Leader or Superintendent?
 Here are the job descriptions: